-Our next Volunteer Leadership Training will take place in March 2018, dates to be confirmed
+Our next Volunteer Leadership Training will take place over two days in March 2018.

 Dublin City Volunteer Managers Networks are an opportunity to meet like-minded volunteer coordinators, exchange experiences, seek advice and ultimately help you build and maintain high quality volunteer programmes.

 Volunteer management is a very rewarding experience and can be hugely beneficial for the wider community, but we also know that there are plenty of challenges volunteer managers have to face on a daily basis.
 The Network is a relaxed and informal atmosphere, where you can openly talk about volunteer management and get ideas from ourselves and other volunteer coordinators.